remlapmot/mrrobust/README.md

  * The `heterogi` command is available here <https://ideas.repec.org/c/boc/bocode/s449201.html>.
  * The `kdens` package is available here <http://fmwww.bc.edu/repec/bocode/k/kdens.zip>.
 Extract the zip archives and save all files on your adopath.

+To uninstall a manual installation simply delete the files you placed on your adopath.

 ## Authors
 Tom Palmer, Wesley Spiller, Neil Davies